siffreinsg/handles-bot/README.md

 * An complete trading & economy virtual platform across all the servers
 * A lot of games and some awesome useless commands
 * And so much more !

+You may join our community just [here](https://discord.gg/aYcxRR6) to discover Handles !

 ## How to install it ?